Sotiris Kaiafas: Club career

 His most productive season was 1975–76, when his 41 league goals were sufficient to win him the European Golden Boot and to date represents the highest award ever won by a Cypriot footballer.
 He was also voted "Cypriot Sportsman of the Year" in 1976 and 1978 by the Cyprus Journalists Association.
 "Winning the Golden Boot was one of the happiest days of my life," he said.
 "It is a very special honour for any European footballer."

 On 7 November 1979, Kaiafas enjoyed one of his best games for Omonia, scoring twice as they defeated Dutch team Ajax 4–0 in the second round of the European Cup (a partial explanation for the shock scoreline is that it was the second leg of the tie and Omonia had lost 10–0 in Amsterdam two weeks earlier).
 In the previous round, Kaiafas had scored four goals as Omonia defeated Luxembourg's Red Boys 6–1.
 This left him as the third highest goalscorer in the European Cup that season.
 His success at club level was not reflected whilst playing for his country but that might reflect the defensive strategy Cyprus employed at the time.
 For a Cypriot player, international goals were always harder to come by in the days of Pelé, Johan Cruyff, and Franz Beckenbauer.
 Yet, even while appearing for one of Europe's smaller teams, Kaiafas managed to register twice in 17 matches.

 Kaiafas announced his retirement from football in May 1984, ending a career which coincided with the greatest decade in Omonia's history, seeing them as league champions seven times.
 He refers to the club as his "second family".
 In 2003, he was selected as the Golden Player of Cyprus and had the honour of representing his country at the UEFA Jubilee Awards.

-His son, Kostas, spent the majority of his own footballing career at Omonia and also played for Aiki Larnaca in the Cypriot Second Division.
+His son, Kostas, spent the majority of his own footballing career at Omonia, becoming the team's second most capped played of all time, and winning several trophies.
+After retiring as a player, Kostas managed Omonia, between 2014 and 2015.
+Kaiafas' grandsons, Alexandros and Sotiris are in the early stages of their careers at Omonia and Olympiakos Nicosia respectively.